DerouineauNicolas/MyURLSaver/README.md

 Address
 -------------------
-A running instance can be found at: http://the.ndero.ovh/MyURLSaver/ (raspberry hosted)
+A running instance can be found at: https://the.ndero.ovh/MyURLSaver/ (raspberry pi hosted)

 Install